The Best Deck Paints for DIYers

 Serving to extend your home’s living area for personal downtime and festive gatherings, the deck sees a ton of traffic and takes a beating from the elements even when not in use.
 So if you’re noticing aged wood or peeling paint, it’s probably time for a fresh finish—the sooner the better!
 The longer you wait to paint your deck, the more flaws it will develop, and the harder your job of maintenance will become.

 Deck paint provides protection, hides flaws, and being available in a wide range of colors, it can be used to make your deck stand out or blend in by contrasting or matching your home’s siding.
 Most important is to choose one that can stand up to harsh outdoor conditions—blowing dirt, wind, rain and temperature extremes.
-Keep reading to learn how to judge the best deck paint and what makes the below three our top picks for most homeowners.
+Keep reading to learn how to judge the best deck paint and what makes these our top picks.